Updated to: 21 August 2019Download as PDF

 The term EIA was introduced by the Decree 84-797 (July 1984), organising the Ministry of Planning and Territorial Administration.
-The law 94/001 (January 1994) was the first law to explicitly require environmental assessments for projects which may affect the equilibrium of forests.
+The law 94/001 (January 1994) was the first law that explicitly required environmental assessments for projects which may affect the equilibrium of forests.

-Although laws dated back to 1994 and 1996, it was not up until February 2005 that details on procedural requirements for environmental impact studies were specified by Decree 2005/0577/PM, eight years later replaced by Decree 2013/0171/PM.
+It was not up until February 2005 that details on procedural requirements for environmental impact studies were specified by Decree 2005/0577/PM, which was replaced eight years later by Decree 2013/0171/PM.
 The latter adopted the requirement to include social aspects into environmental studies and introduced Strategic Environmental and Social Assessment (SESA).

 The environmental management law 96/12 (August 1996) and in particular its article 17, lays down the foundation for environmental impact assessments.

 - Decree 2001/718/PM of September 2001, modified by Decree 2006/1577/PM in September 2006, outlining the organisation and functioning of the Inter-Ministerial Committee on the Environment (CIE).

 - Decree 00001 of MINEP of February 2007 defining the general contents of the Terms of Reference for environmental impact studies.

 - Decree 00004 of MINEP of July 2007 defining the conditions to approve environmental consultants to carry out environmental studies and audits.

 - Decree 2013/0171/PM of February 2013 providing the procedures and rules for environmental and social impact assessments.